 Ask teachers, and they will tell you that almost 95% of their students are not delivering at a performance what they can do in the safety of the dancing studio.
 Why?
 Because their stress level is low and they can put all their energy and focus into the sole act of dancing.

 Stress is very simple.
 Most of the time it has to do with what is your focus on.
 When you are in the studio, you are familiar with your teacher, the other dancers, and the surroundings.
-You could say that you don’t even think about all these factors and your attention goes only on what moves you have to do and how much you enjoy yourself.
+You could say that you don’t even think about all these factors.
+Your attention goes only on what moves you have to do and how much you enjoy yourself.

 Focusing on something that you can’t control leads to stress.

-The fundament of ballroom dancing is partnering skills.
-If you’re needy, a nagger, and you expect your partner to just deliver, you’re doing it wrong and you’re harming your relationship.
 Do your best to maintain focus on what it is that you have to offer.
-The human autonomous nervous system is telling you that you can’t even completely control yourself so let’s not even think about controlling your partner.
+The human autonomous nervous system is telling you that you can’t even completely control yourself.
+So let’s not even think about controlling your partner.

 You are no longer free in your mind, body, and emotions

 It has nothing to do with how much practice you did in the last two-three months or the new choreography.
 When stress takes over we go back to our old behavior.
 We can’t show the learning from the past months.

 Our breath gets shorter, our muscles tighter and we are not that free in our body.
 Nobody enjoys it.
 It’s pretty obvious that as a professional dancer you want that freedom on the dancefloor.
 It will lead you to a good performance.

 Knowing how to deal with stress is more important than stress itself.

 Stress can come from a multitude of sources.
 The choreography, the music, the wardrobe, the other competitors, not being ready on time, not looking well, not feeling well and we can go on with the list.